-- There is a lot of resting periods throughout this recipe, which are passive, hands-off times, but are important to do.
-Don't rush the process.
-Refer to the recipe card often to make sure you're resting as needed.
+- There are a lot of resting periods throughout this recipe, which are passive, hands-off times, but are important to do.
+Don’t rush the process.
+Refer to the recipe card often to make sure you’re resting as needed.

 - In order to keep the classic soft pita texture, it’s important that you don’t let the pitas cool out in the air.
 They will get crispy, which isn’t what we want.
 Simply use two large pieces of foil – one under the pitas and one over – to keep them covered up as soon as they come out of the oven!
 If you don’t have foil a large, clean paper bag will work as well.